getslash/slash/doc/slash_run.rst

 Verbosity is increased with ``-v`` and decreased with ``-q``.
 Those can be specified multiple times.

+In addition to the verbosity itself, tracebacks which are displayed at the session summary can be controlled via tha ``--tb`` flag, specifying the verbosity level of the tracebacks. ``0`` means no tracebacks, while ``5`` means the highest detail available.

 .. seealso:: :ref:`logging`

 Loading Tests from Files